ocaml-multicore/kcas/README.md

 1. A quick transaction that adversarially races against others.
 2. A slower transaction that others will then cooperate to complete.

+This lock-free algorithm design technique and the examples in the following subsections are more advanced than the basic techniques described previously.
+To understand and reason about these examples it is necessary to have a good understanding of how transactions work.

+#### Understanding transactions

+We have previously casually talked about "transactions".
+Let's sharpen our understanding of transactions.

+In **kcas**, a _transaction_ is essentially a function that can be called to prepare a specification of an operation or operations, in the form of a _transaction log_, that can then be _attempted to be performed atomically_ by the underlying k-CAS-n-CMP algorithm provided by **kcas**.

+In other words, and simplifying a bit, when an explicit attempt is made to perform a transaction, it basically proceeds in phases:

+1. The first phase records a log of operations to access shared memory locations.

+2. The second phase attempts to perform the operations atomically.

+Either of the phases may fail.
+The first phase, which is under the control of the transaction function, may raise an exception to abort the attempt.
+The second phase fails when the accesses recorded in the transaction log are found to be inconsistent with the contents of the shared memory locations.
+That happens when the shared memory locations are mutated outside of the accesses specified in the transaction log regardless of who made those mutations.

+A transaction is not itself atomic and the construction of a transaction log, by recording accesses of shared memory locations to the log, does not logically mutate any shared memory locations.

+When a transaction is (unconditionally) _committed_, rather than merely _attempted_ (once), the commit mechanism keeps on retrying until an attempt succeeds or the transaction function raises an exception (other than `Exit` or `Interference`) that the commit mechanism does not handle.

+Each attempt or retry calls the transaction function again.
+This means that any _side-effects_ within the transaction function are also performed again.

+In previous sections we have used transactions as a coarse-grained mechanism to encompass all shared memory accesses of the algorithm being implemented.
+This makes it easy to reason about the effects of committing a transaction as the accesses are then all performed as a single atomic operation.
+In the following examples we will use our deeper understanding of transactions to implement more fine-grained algorithms.

 #### A three-stack lock-free queue

 Recall the [two-stack queue](#a-transactional-lock-free-queue) discussed